ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_lungcancer/concept_model.rst

 The population-level coverage rates for *both* the primary and secondary target screening populations are defined below for both scenarios.
 Note that the figure represents the population coverage rate, although we will model differences in the sex-specific coverage rates, as described below.

-Note that considerations of additional differential coverage rates by variables such as target screening population, age, and smoking status likely exist but are not considered in our simulation, which is a limitation of our model.
+Note that considerations of additional differential coverage rates by variables such as  age likely exist but are not considered in our simulation, which is a limitation of our model.

 .. image:: screening_coverage_plot.png

 The above figure demonstrates the overall screening coverage rates that should be used in our model.
-Specifically, the baseline scenario population coverage rate should be 5.9% from 2020 to 2040.
-The alternative scenario population coverage rate should scale up from 5.9% in 2020 at a rate of one percent per year until 2035 and then remain constant at 20.9% from 2035 to 2040.
+Specifically, the baseline scenario population coverage rate for the primary screening target population should be 5.9% from 2020 to 2040.
+The alternative scenario population coverage rate for the primary screening target population should scale up from 5.9% in 2020 at a rate of one percent per year until 2030 and then remain constant at 16.9% from 2030 to 2040.
+For both scenarios, the coverage rate for the secondary screening target population should be 50% of the coverage rate for the primary screening target population.

 **Sex Differences**